 - Ask duration of work.
 You don't want a tradesman to take forever to do job as they have 2 more going at same time.

 - Can they trench underneath house to do work rather than cut holes through floor.
-We can trench under if required and are only ones in NZ that do.
+We can trench under if required and are only foundation specialists in NZ that do.

 - Do they do due diligence prior to handing over quotation?
 The price you receive should be the price you pay based on depth to solid ground.
-We undertake Scala penetrometer testing (at your cost-this is totally reinbursed upon completion of work) prior so there as no excuses to suddenly lump an additional $10,000 on to bill as "we didn't know".
+We undertake Scala penetrometer testing (at your cost-this is totally reinbursed upon completion of work) prior so there as no excuses to suddenly lump an additional $10,000 on to bill, because they didn't do due diligence and want you to pay for their "mistake".